ConesaLab/MOSim/README.md

 If you used MOSim for your research, please cite:

 - Monzó C, Martínez C, Arzalluz-Luque A,  Conesa A, Tarazona S (2024).
-MOSim: MOSim: bulk and single-cell multi-layer regulatory network simulator.
+MOSim: bulk and single-cell multi-layer regulatory network simulator.
 BioRxiv.
 DOI: 10.1101/421834

+scMOSim strongly relies on functionality from SPARSim.
+If you use the scMOSim module to simulate multi-omics single cell data, please also cite:
+- Baruzzo G, Patuzzi I, Di Camillo B (2020).
+SPARSim single cell: a count data simulator for scRNA-seq data.
+Bioinformatics, Volume 36, Issue 5, Pages 1468-1475.
+DOI: 10.1093/bioinformatics/btz752